Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: A rigorous result

-\textbf{A rigorous result ---} In the companion paper~\cite{de_roeck_notitle_2023}, we have proven the following mathematical result.
-Let us fix an arbitrary threshold value $0<q<1$ for the decorrelation parameter $\eta$, as in Figure \ref{fig: decorrelation time}.
-Let $t_q$ be the smallest positive time such that $\eta(t)\geq q$ (this time exists by continuity).
+In the companion paper~\cite{de_roeck_notitle_2023}, we have proven the following mathematical result.
+Let us fix an arbitrary threshold value $0<q<1$ for the decorrelation parameter $\eta$, as in Figure \ref{fig: decorrelation time}. {We remind that} $\tau_q$ is the smallest positive time such that $\eta(t)\geq q$ (this time exists by continuity).
 Then

 \begin{theorem}[Slow decorrelation] For any integer $n$, there is a constant $c_n>0$ such that

 \end{theorem} Hence, this theorem clearly states that the curve in Figure \ref{fig: decorrelation time} has to curve upwards eventually, as shown in \ref{fig: gedankenplot}.
 The combination of the above theorem and the numerics shown above, teaches us that the numerics is not able to capture the genuine asymptotic behaviour at small $\lambda$.
 Indeed, the numerics suggests a $\lambda^{-4}$ law, whereas we rigorously know that it cannot be more than a transient behaviour.
 As was already argued above, the smallest effective anharmonicity reached in our numerics for the decorrelation time, is of the same order as the effective anharmonicity reached in the spreading numerics, so it seems reasonable to posit that also the latter is not yet probing the true asymptotic regime.